hbandurski/nlp-in-python-tutorial/README.md

-## Welcome to the Natural Language Processing in Pythonl - 9!
+## Welcome to the Natural Language Processing in Pythonl - 11!

 We will be going through several Jupyter Notebooks during the tutorial and use a number of data science libraries along the way.
 The easiest way to get started is to download Anaconda, which is free and open source.
 When you download this, it comes with the Jupyter  Notebook IDE and many popular data science libraries, so you don’t have to install them one by one.

-NOT TESTING
+HELLO THERE

 Here are the steps you’ll need to take before the start of the tutorial:

 ### 1. Download Anaconda